AEO for Healthcare in Singapore & APAC: A 2026 Playbook

 Are patient testimonials enough for AEO citation?

 Necessary but not sufficient.
-Per Steve Toth (Surfer Academy session, 2026), 57 percent of LLM chatbot citations come from reviews and social proof — confirming testimonials matter heavily.
+Omniscient Digital's analysis of 23,387 citation sources found that 57 percent of citations on branded queries went to reviews, listicles, forums, social media and case studies, none of it content the brand owns, which is why testimonials matter heavily.
 But for healthcare specifically, the testimonials need structured Review schema, must be cross-published on third-party platforms (Google Business Profile, RealSelf, Doctor Anywhere directories), and need to reference specific procedures/conditions to be useful for citation.
 Generic five-star ratings without context are nearly invisible to AI engines.

 // CONTINUE_THE_AEO_STACK